ch-bu/cohviz/README.md

 # Docker webapp

-Docker webapp is a docker image that uses Django and [Postgres](https://www.postgresql.org/).
+This is a docker-compose project that I use for my web applications.
+It runs [nginx](https://www.nginx.com/resources/wiki/, [gunicorn](http://gunicorn.org/, [django](https://www.djangoproject.com/) and [Postgres](https://www.postgresql.org/).

 # How to run locally